Federal Council: SPÖ insists on measures for affordable housing

 SPÖ for effective vacancy tax

 David Egger-Kranzinger (SPÖ/S) complained that Austria was and is becoming more and more of a high-price country.
 He accused the federal government, for example, of not lowering a single price and of driving up inflation “with one eye” with one-off payments.
 Rather, what is needed is an effective vacancy fee for those who speculate with vacancies.
-Investors would also “earn a fortune” in second homes as investment properties, while young people could no longer afford to own a home in Salzburg, for example.
+Investors would also “earn a fortune” in second homes as investment properties, while young people might no longer afford to own a home in Salzburg, for example.
 Meanwhile, chalet villages would “sprout like mushrooms out of the ground” and only serve the greed of investors, according to Egger-Kranzinger.
 He insisted that housing should not “eat up” more than a third of household income.
-This could be achieved, for example, with active housing construction and a vacancy tax, which “really hurts speculators”.
+This might be achieved, for example, with active housing construction and a vacancy tax, which “really hurts speculators”.

 Plakolm: No vacancy fee planned at federal level